jefersoneiji/custom-theme-wordpress/README.md

 ### Prerequisites

-For this project to run, make sure these softare are installed:
+For this project to run, make sure these software are installed:

 - docker
 - node
 - code editor
 - wordpress/env

-and you have admin access.
+and you have admin access to the terminal.

 Please follow [these](https://developer.wordpress.org/block-editor/getting-started/devenv/) instructions.